josh-berry/tab-stash/docs/contributing.md

 oriented and keep you from getting lost.
 Most of the rest should be easy to find by reading code and poking around.
 And if you do get lost, feel free to ask a question on GitHub!

+## Debugging / Global Variables

+There are a few global variables made accessible to you from the console so you can inspect the state of the application at runtime:

+- `app`: The Vue application

+- `model`: The root model (see `src/ui-model.ts` for the UI's root, or `src/service-model.ts` for the background page's root).

+- `error_log`: The error log used by `oops` to collect and report errors to the user.

+You can also set a few "magical" global variables to get more debugging info (note that these variables do not exist until you set them):

+- `trace_nano_ports: boolean`: When set to `true`, all communication between the UI and background page is logged to the console.
+This is VERY verbose so use it sparingly!

+- `trace_siteinfo: boolean`: When set to `true`, all browser events involved in fetching site info (during import, or fetching favicons) are logged.

 ## Coding Conventions